call

 • Prepare the chicken marinade by whisking together ginger, garlic, soy sauce, black pepper, and salt in a large bowl.
 Add chicken breasts, ensuring they're well-coated, then cover with plastic wrap and refrigerate for at least 30 minutes, preferably overnight for maximum flavor.

 • Once the chicken is marinated, add flour and egg, mixing thoroughly.
-Lightly press chicken into the cornstarch crumble, shaking off excess, then transfer to a wire rack.
+Lightly press the chicken into the cornstarch crumble, shaking off the excess, then transfer to a wire rack.

-• For the second-fry, raise oil temperature to 380°F. Deep-fry 4 to 5 pieces of chicken for another 1-2 minutes until golden brown and crispy.
-Drain excess oil on a wire rack and repeat with remaining chicken.
+• For the second fry, raise the oil temperature to 380°F. Deep-fry 4 to 5 pieces of chicken for another 1-2 minutes until golden brown and crispy.
+Drain the excess oil on a wire rack and repeat with the remaining chicken.

 FOR THE GARLIC LEMON MAYO DIP